bdescalzo/nftcard-frontendmentor/README.md

 - [AlexCG's course](https://www.youtube.com/watch?v=WfDqFArJnYA) - I'm currently using this resource to learn CSS.
 - The [MDN Web Docs](https://developer.mozilla.org/) have been, as always, crucial.
+- I took the font from [this solution](https://jazzy-swan-796ba6.netlify.app/).
 ## Author

 - GitHub - [Add your name here](https://www.github.com/bdescalzo/)